PowerBISteve/azure-docs/articles/cosmos-db/powerbi-visualize.md

 1. Next, specify the custom formula for the new column.
 For our example, we will concatenate the Latitude and Longitude values separated by a comma as shown below using the following formula: `Text.From([coordinates]{1})&","&Text.From([coordinates]{0})`.
 Click **OK**.

-   For more information on Data Analysis Expressions (DAX) including DAX functions, please visit [DAX Basics in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-quickstart-learn-dax-basics).
+   For more information on Power Query language including Power Query M function reference, please visit [Power Query M formula language](https://docs.microsoft.com/en-us/powerquery-m/).

    :::image type="content" source="./media/powerbi-visualize/power_bi_connector_pbicustomlatlong.png" alt-text="Power BI tutorial for Azure Cosmos DB Power BI connector - Add Custom Column":::